• Home

 A post shared by kelly ☁️ travel & lifestyle (@kelly.today)

-Any advice to beginner photographers?
+Any advice for beginner photographers?

 It is crucial to get to know your camera.
 Invest the time to familiarise yourself with your camera’s settings and controls.
 Learn how to use manual settings.
 Be patient with yourself and practice as much as you can.
 Take your camera everywhere you go and take photos of anything and everything.
 You’ll only improve with more practice.